Being a semi-fan of ghost/supernatural stuff, I had to give this a try. Not to mention it was considered an old TVB series, right?

 - Ekin Cheng.

-- I won’t comment on the political status since I DO NOT know much to discuss about it and wouldn’t want to offend anyone.
+- I won’t comment on the political status since I DO NOT know much to discuss it and wouldn’t want to offend anyone.

 - The concept of vampire/zombie.
 That was creepy.
-At first, I thought nothing was happening and was pondering what was going on.
+At first, I thought nothing was happening and was wondering what was going on.
 However, that was scary all right.
 Suddenly the bodies were just popping out of the ground like that.